“Can you look through your database and tell me which one of your stores has a secondhand glasses case?”

 - I asked a man who was looking at some clothes if he needed any help, to which he responded, “Oh, with that accent you could sell me anything!”

-- Encountered the alcoholic responsible for the quote at the beginning of this post who claimed that he is responsible with helping to come up with the original idea for databases and creating the first punch-card system.
+- Encountered the alcoholic who was responsible for the quote at the beginning of this post who claimed that he was one of several at the helm when coming up with the original idea for databases and creating the first punch-card system.
 “Ain’t nothin’ but ones and zeroes.”

 Anyway, Housing Works always has great stuff and it’s for a good cause, so if you’re ever on E 23rd St, between 3rd and Lexington Avenue, come on in!